Gbillington1/OneLine-Pro-Upgrade-Backend/README.md

 # OneLine-Pro-Upgrade-Backend
 Backend for the OneLine Pro Upgrade.
 This webapp will upgrade a user of OneLine to OneLine Pro.

-## API Anatomy

 ## Error Response

 To qualify an error, the response MUST have a `4xx`/`5xx`-level HTTP status code, and MUST include the `error` field which consists of an [error object](Errors.md#error-object).
 E.g.:

 ```
-GET -> /v1/users/me/
+POST -> api/v1/signup/
 ```
 --
 ```
-401 Unauthorized
+412 Precondition Failed
 ```
 ```
 {
     "error": {
-        "type": "oneline",
+        "type": "onelineApiError",
-        "message": "Your request could not be completed because it was not properly authenticated.",
+        "message": "The request parameters that have been received by the server are invalid.",
-        "errCode": 300,
+        "errCode": 701,
-        "httpCode": 401
+        "httpCode": 412
     }
 }
 ```